Unboxed-Software/solana-course/content/token22-on-chain.md

 This is very similar to the `Context` object that traditional Anchor instructions expect as input (i.e. `ctx: Context<Stake>`).
 This is the same concept here, except we are defining one for a Cross-Program Invocation instead!

 In our case, we will be invoking the `transfer_checked` instruction in either token programs, hence the `transfer_checked_ctx` method name and the `TransferChecked` type in the returned `CpiContext`.
-The regular `transfer` instruction has been deprecated in the `Token Extension Program` and it is suggested you use `transfer_checked` going forward.
+The regular `transfer` instruction has been deprecated in the `Token Extensions Program` and it is suggested you use `transfer_checked` going forward.

 Now that we know what the goal of this method is, we can implement it!
 First, we will need to define the program we will be invoking.
 This should be the `token_program` that was passed into our accounts struct.